Glossary

 Dependent Student

 A college student who does not meet the criteria, as defined by federal law, to be considered an independent student for the purpose of receiving financial aid.
-A dependent student must report parental income and asset information on the FAFSA to be used in the calculation of the family contribution.
-The philosophy of the federal government is that the student and parents have the primary responsibility for funding the student's postsecondary education, with financial aid being a supplement to the family contribution.
+A dependent student must report parental income and asset information on the FAFSA to be used in the calculation of the Student Aid Index (SAI).
+The philosophy of the federal government is that the student and parents have the primary responsibility for funding the student's college education, with financial aid being a supplement to the family contribution.
+The determination of whether a student is dependent or independent is made by answering a series of questions on the FAFSA.

 Direct Costs

-Educational expenses that appear on MSU billing statements and are owed to MSU, including tuition and fees, and university housing and meal costs of any type (residence halls, university apartments, or Owen Graduate Center).
+Educational expenses that appear on MSU billing statements and are owed to MSU, including tuition and fees, and university housing and meal costs of any type (residence halls or university apartments).

 Disbursement

-The process by which financial aid is applied toward a student's postsecondary educational and related living expenses.
-Any credit balance in excess of charges owing to MSU is refunded to the student to be used for other educational expenses.
+The process by which financial aid is applied toward a student's educational and related living expenses.
+Any credit balance in excess of charges owed to MSU is refunded to the student to be used for other educational expenses.

 Enrollment